crossplane-contrib/function-go-templating/README.md

 ### Updating status or creating composed resources with the composite resource's type

+This function applies special logic if a resource with the composite resource's type is found in the template.

-By default this function **does not create composed resources** with the composite resource's type.
-If a resource with the composite resource's type is found in the template, then only the composite resource's **status is updated**.
+If the resource name is not set (the `gotemplating.fn.crossplane.io/composition-resource-name` meta annotation is not present), then the function **does not create composed resources** with the composite resource's type.
+In this case only the composite resource's **status is updated**.

 For example, the following composition does not create composed resources.
 Rather, it updates the composite resource's status to include `dummy: cool-status`.